gmcn42/mt32-pi-control/README.md

-# An mt32-pi control program for DOS and Amiga
+# An mt32-pi control program for DOS, Amiga, Atari ST, Linux, and Windows

-`MT32-PI.EXE`/`mt32-pi-ctl` is a control program for the [mt32-pi MIDI synthesizer](https://github.com/dwhinham/mt32-pi) available for DOS PCs and Amiga computers.
+`MT32-PI.EXE`/`MT32-PI.TTP`/`mt32-pi-ctl` is a control program for the [mt32-pi MIDI synthesizer](https://github.com/dwhinham/mt32-pi) available for DOS PCs, Atari ST and Amiga computers as well as modern systems running Linux and Windows.

 ## Features
 * Supports sending mt32-pi's custom System Exclusive messages for temporary configuration of SoundFonts & Co.